Den1Doc/TestsSUI/README.md

 # TestsSUI

-Всем привет, мои юные программисты 😁
+Hello everyone, my young programmers 😁

-Собираю новые технологии по SwiftUI в одну коллекцию.
+I collect new technologies by SwiftUI into one collection.

-Планы:
+Plans:

-1) Новые технологии от Apple и их разбором
+1) New technologies from Apple and their analysis
-2) Async / Await с несколькими примерами
+2) Async / Await with a few examples
-3) Новые библиотеки
+3) New libraries
-4) Крутые анимации с различными переходами...
+4) Cool animations with different transitions...

-Спасибо, что сохраняешь мой репозиторий 🥰
+Thank you for saving my repository 🥰